Dre Campbell Farm

 Molasses can help control difficult-to-control weeds like dallisgrass.

-The mixture increases microbial action that prevents seeding and breaks down stubborn root systems.
+The mixture increases microbial action, preventing seeding and breaking down stubborn root systems.

 Why Dried Molasses?

-Dried molasses is easier to handle and use for agricultural purposes than liquid molasses.
-The liquid is very sticky and can be hard to measure.
+Dried molasses is easier to handle and use for agricultural purposes than liquid molasses, which is very sticky and can be hard to measure.

 The dried stuff has all the benefits of the liquid in a much easier-to-handle form.
-You only need about ¼ teaspoon for most compost tea recipes.
-This means it should last you a long time.
+You only need about ¼ teaspoon for most compost tea recipes, which means it should last a long time.

 Takeaway

-Now that you know how to apply molasses to plants, don’t be afraid to give it a try.
+Now that you know how to apply molasses to plants, don’t be afraid to try it.
 It can be a great addition to your gardening routine.

 Image via Flickr